w33ble/harvestjs-express/src/documents/lessons/express-server.html.md

 In the previous lesson, you created a new express application.
 Now it's time to load that application and see what you've got.

 Node has its own web server built in, and express uses it to run your application.
 To do this, we'll use `node` on the command line, telling it load `app.js`.
-This happens as you might expect, by entering the following from the root of the project:
+This happens as you might expect, by entering the following in your terminal from the root of the project:

 `node app.js`